 For a direct comparison of the different EduExo versions please visit our overview page.

-The handbook of the EduExo Pro consists of 10 main chapters that introduce you to state-of-the-art exoskeleton technology.
+The EduExo Pro handbook comprises ten main chapters introducing you to state-of-the-art exoskeleton technology.
 All chapters have a theoretical part that teaches you in-depth knowledge about exoskeletons.
-In addition, most chapters have a tutorial section that guides you through the following assembly and programming steps to build your own exoskeleton with the hardware provided in the box.
+In addition, most chapters have a tutorial section that guides you through the following assembly and programming steps to build your exoskeleton with the hardware provided in the box.

-The first chapter introduces the field of robotic exoskeletons.
-A look at exoskeleton history, examples of existing systems, their functionality, and their applications.
+The first chapter introduces the field of robotic exoskeletons - examining exoskeleton history, examples of existing systems, their functionality, and their applications.

 Time to discuss hardware design and manufacturing.
 Learn about technical drawing, CAD design, stress-strain analysis, and design a customized arm cuff that can be 3D printed.

 This chapter teaches the basic electronics knowledge and skills needed to connect all electronic parts of the EduExo Pro safely.

 Chapter 6: Software